 Jan.
-10, 2022, marks an unfortunate annual tradition across the NFL: Black Monday.
+9, 2023, marked an unfortunate annual tradition across the NFL: Black Monday.

-With Week 18 added to the 2020 NFL season, Black Monday got pushed back a few days, but its impact on coaches and general managers remains.
-What is the origin of the phrase, and who is in danger of becoming a Black Monday casualty in 2022?
+With Week 18 added to the NFL season in 2020, Black Monday got pushed back a few days, but its impact on coaches and general managers remains.
+What is the origin of the phrase, and who became a Black Monday casualty in 2023?

 Here’s a look at the history of Black Monday in the NFL: